 We have been experimenting with using the Logitech vision camera to control the flywheel speed based on the goal distance.
-We know that our robot can consistently score from the apex of the large triangle with 55 rps flywheel speed, and from the small far triangle with a 60 rps flywheel speed.
-The small triangle is more than 6 feet from the goal, so using April tags to set the speed is quite simple.
-However, our mechanisms haven't been very consistent, so to mitigate the risk of vision not working right we currently prefer to adjust the speed in real time based on actual results (our drive coach reads the speed values and then our drivers adjust the flywheel setpoint).
+We ended up implementing a lookup table to select the nearest optimal speed based on our distance.
+We calculate the distance using our odometry and the Pythagorean Theorem.
+To mitigate the risk of vision or odometry automatic speed calculation not working right we also have the option to adjust the speed in real time based on actual results (our drive coach reads the speed values and then our drivers adjust the flywheel setpoint).
 We also added an LED indicator to turn green when the flywheel is within 1 rps of the correct speed!